Shingle replacement leaking

 Roofing

-The answer to 'shingle replacement leaking' is that a leaking roof after shingle replacement is often caused by improper installation or damage to the new shingles.
-Common symptoms include water stains, mold growth, and dripping inside the home.
-The solution typically involves re-sealing or replacing the faulty shingles, as well as addressing any underlying structural issues.
+The answer to 'shingle replacement leaking' is that a leaky roof after shingle replacement is often caused by improper installation or flashing issues.
+Common symptoms include water stains on the ceiling, mold growth, and dripping water.
+Solutions may involve re-installing the shingles correctly, replacing damaged flashing, or even a full roof replacement if the underlying issues are severe.

 Step-by-Step Guide